deeppavlov/chatsky/docs/source/user_guides/superset_guide.rst

 .. code-block:: shell

-    dff.stats tutorials/stats/example_config.yaml -P superset -dP pass -U superset --outfile=config_artifact.zip
+    chatsky.stats tutorials/stats/example_config.yaml -P superset -dP pass -U superset --outfile=config_artifact.zip

 .. warning::

     Here we passed passwords via CLI, which is not recommended.
-For enhanced security, call the command above omitting the passwords (`dff.stats -P -dP -U superset ...`) and you will be prompted to enter them interactively.
+For enhanced security, call the command above omitting the passwords (`chatsky.stats -P -dP -U superset ...`) and you will be prompted to enter them interactively.

 Running the command will automatically import the dashboard as well as the data sources into the running superset server.
 If you are using a version of Superset different from the one